Haldi Ki Sabji Recipe (Fresh Turmeric Sabzi)

 Spice Powders – You will need Kashmiri red chili powder, coriander powder, and garam masala powder.

 Ghee – This dish is made only in ghee and not in oil.
 Ghee cuts down the bitterness of turmeric and also balances its heat.
-Do not reduce the quantity of ghee to make this recipe; otherwise, it might turn bitter.
+Do not reduce the amount of ghee in this recipe; otherwise, it might turn bitter.

 Whole Spices – Add in spices such as cloves (laung), green cardamom (hari elaichi), cinnamon (dalchini), and cumin seeds.